 How To Make The Best Butter Pecan Cake

-- Prep: Preheat the oven and prepare three 9-inch cake pans with parchment paper circles in the bottom.
-Butter and flour the bottom and sides of the cake pans.
+- Prep: Preheat the oven and prepare three 9-inch round cake pans with parchment paper circles in the bottom.
+Butter and flour the bottom and sides of the cake pans (nonstick cooking spray works too).
 Shake off any excess flour.
 Set aside.

-- Make Buttery Pecans: In a small skillet melt the butter.
+- Make Buttery Pecans: In a small skillet over medium low heat, melt the butter.
 Once melted, add the pecans and the sugar.
 Cook, stirring frequently until fragrant and lightly toasted.
 Spread the pecans on a baking sheet lined with parchment paper or silicone baking mat.
 Cool.

 - Mix Wet Ingredients: Combine the buttermilk and the milk together in a small bowl or measuring cup.
 Set aside.